Alternative Dispute Resolution

 The mediator's handbook : Advanced practice guide for civil litigation

 By Cooley, John W. National Institute for Trial Advocacy.
-2nd ed.
+Second edition.
 2006.

 A guide on the mediation process focused primarily on the role of the mediator.
 Chapters are organized by the stages of the mediation process.
 Preparation, party introduction, problem statement and clarification, evaluation, alternatives, and agreement are all covered independently to provide a comprehensive overview of mediation structure and outline a blueprint for effective communication.